-There are many local entities such as environmental groups, schools, businesses and developers, not-for-profit organizations, individuals and other entities that are motivated to promote green initiatives.
-This Plan can be a vehicle to unite and engage these key stakeholders.
-No one entity in the community - not local government, not businesses, and not residents - can improve Aurora's quality of life alone.
-The best way for this to be achieved is through coordination.
+There are many local entities such as environmental groups, schools, businesses and developers, not for profit organizations, individuals and other entities that are motivated to promote green initiatives.
+This Plan can be a vehicle to unite and engage these key stakeholders - locally, within our region, and perhaps even nationally. -No one entity in the community. - not local governmentgov ernment, not businesses, and not residents, --- can improve Aurora's quality of life alone.
+The best way for an improved quality of life is to take action together this to be achieved is through coordination,